B1B2 USA Vist Visa

 Timeline and Process

-Most applicants spend one to two weeks preparing documentation and submitting the online visa application.
-Visa appointment wait times vary by location and season but generally range from two to eight weeks.
-After the interview, decisions are often made the same day, and passports are returned within a few business days if approved.
+Most applicants spend one to two weeks gathering documentation and submitting the online application.
+Consular appointment wait times vary depending on the applicant’s location and season but often range from two to eight weeks.
+Interviews are typically brief, with decisions made on the same day and passports returned within a few business days for approved cases.
+To avoid delays and manage peak seasonal demand, it is best to begin the process at least two to three months before your planned travel date.

 CONNECT US NOW